-Since 2015, the (vocational) education system has been geared toward teaching competencies in all areas of training.
+Since 2015, the (vocational) education system has been geared toward teaching competences in all areas of training.
 This is no longer just about imparting mere knowledge about a subject or mastering a certain defined work process.
-Those who have competencies in a particular area can combine their knowledge of that area with their skills and abilities in that area, and will be able to act and find solutions individually, depending on the requirements set.
+Those who have competences in a particular area can combine their knowledge of that area with their skills and abilities in that area, and will be able to act and find solutions individually, depending on the requirements set.

 - Information and data literacy

 The work package "Competences" investigates which competences the participants need to master in order to be able to use the AI-based assistance system successfully and profitably in the daily routine of vocational rehabilitation, but also with regard to (re-)entering the labor market.

 For the testing of the AI-based assistance technologies in the innovation spaces, all participants will attend training courses on the topic of "digital competences" in advance.
 On the one hand, the trainings should help to create a basic and general understanding of artificial intelligence and digitalization.
 On the other hand, very specific digital competences are to be promoted among the participants so that they can also make ideal use of the tested AI-based assistance systems.